KellyRyanGlobal/logger-app/README.md

 ## Prerequisites

-The following needs to be pre installed on a Windows 10 workstation before proceeding
+The following needs to be pre installed on a Windows 10 workstation before proceeding.
+How to install the services are outside of the scope of this README.

-- Virtualbox (hypervisor)
+- Virtualbox (hypervisor)- See Virtualbox Prerequisite
-    - Linux (centos prefered) OS VM- installed on virtualbox with ssh connection
-        - docker - installed on the Linux VM
 - doxygen - for building logger
 - Install g++ and gcc
 - Install Make
 - Create a docker login at https://hub.docker.com

+### Virtualbox Prerequisite
+The following need to be installed on virtualbox.
+The installation of how to install the OS is outside of the scope of this readme.
+- Linux (CentOS prefered) OS VM image
+  - **sshkeygen**- for ssh connection
+  - **docker**- for building containers

 ## Build logger in localhost